 Sheltered Housing

-Sheltered housing can allow you to continue to live independently in your own home, but have the support of a warden service.
-A warden is available during the day to check on the welfare of residents, and be called on in case of an emergency.
+Sheltered housing allows you to continue to live independently in your own home, but have the support of a warden service.
+A warden is available during the day to check on the welfare of residents, and can be called on in case of an emergency.

 We currently have sheltered housing in: